 The night before last there was a fire in my building.
 The fire alarm went off and I heard it but I was also watching something on Hulu so I thought it was coming from the building across the street.
 To be honest, I wasn't ready to get off my laptop as I have been addicted to watching movies since my friend told me about her love for Hulu Canada and other streaming services.
 Honestly, I tried to ignore the alarm and just focus on the movie.
 After a while, I noticed a lot of noise coming from outside my window so I moved closer to the window and tried to look out.
 I live on the sixth floor so I wasn't quite able to see what was going on in the street because the mosquito netting wouldn't let me stick my head out the window.
 It sounded like there was a huge crowd gathered outside the building.
 I could hear people talking and chatting so I decided there was a street party carrying on outside and went back to watching Hulu.

 Luckily it was a small fire so we were filing back in in no time.
+Hopefully the elevator wasn't damaged either, otherwise the building managers may have to visit this page to see if they can find any replacement parts they need.
 But seriously, the worst thing about being the last one to exit a technically burning building is that everyone that already exited gets to see you run out in your pajamas, BSLs, and bed hair.
 Not a good look.
 I basically skulked in the back of the elevator so nobody would notice me and then darted out when it got to my floor.
-Next time there’s an emergency I’m going to make sure I brush my hair and put on lipgloss and perfume before I rush out.
+Next time there's an emergency I'm going to make sure I brush my hair and put on lipgloss and perfume before I rush out.

 Yesterday my friend Saki invited me to a private preliminary screening of his new film.
 Saki is from Zimbabwe and his film Shungu: The Resilience of a People chronicles the struggle for survival among Zimbabweans under the economic havoc that Mugabe's regime has created.
 It's still a work in progress and I don't know how much I can reveal about the film so I'm not going to discuss any of its details here.
 Suffice to say that it's an amazing film and Saki had the viewing to get feedback on the work so far.
 One of the best pieces of feedback he received was from my friend.
 She told him that he needed to look into DCP creation software to run some advertisements at the start of his film before he takes it to be screened at any local theaters.
 This will ensure the money from the adverts goes to him, not to another agency.
 Advice like that is really helpful for upcoming filmmakers, the industry is hard enough to get into without having to worry about whether you can make a living from the job.